ymcui/Chinese-XLNet/README_EN.md

 A: Nope, copyright is the biggest concern.

 **Q: How long did you take to train XLNet-mid?**
-A: We use Cloud TPU v3 (128G HBM) to train 2M steps with batch size of 32, which takes roughly three weeks.
+A: We use Cloud TPU v3 (128G HBM) to train 2M steps with a batch size of 32, which takes roughly three weeks.

 **Q: Does XLNet perform better than BERT in most of the times?**
 A: Seems to be right.
 At least the tasks we tried above are substantially better than BERTs.

-## Acknowledgement
+## Acknowledgment
 Authors: Yiming Cui (Joint Laboratory of HIT and iFLYTEK Research, HFL), Wanxiang Che (Harbin Institute of Technology), Ting Liu (Harbin Institute of Technology), Shijin Wang (iFLYTEK), Guoping Hu (iFLYTEK)

 This project is supported by Google [TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) Program。

-We also refered to the following repository:
+We also referred to the following repository:
 - XLNet: https://github.com/zihangdai/xlnet
 - Malaya: https://github.com/huseinzol05/Malaya/tree/master/xlnet
 - Korean XLNet: https://github.com/yeontaek/XLNET-Korean-Model